pvd1313/gamma-beast-vg/README.md

 - DX8 / DX9 not supported.
 - MCM settings is not applied on turned-on VG.
 - VG loop audio when VG enabled seems to be not playing.
-- Crash when trying to unequip helmet with VG on (FDDA Redone)

 ### Ideas:
 - Gameplay